spy86/Metasploit-Cheat-Sheet/README.md

     - `cat` : Display the contents of a file on screen

-    -`download / upload` : Move files to/from the target machine
+    - `download / upload` : Move files to/from the target machine

     - `mkdir / rmdir` : Make / remove directory